SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 ~~~~

 The other `eval...` functions from tutorial [B1](@ref TutorialB1) can be called in the same way.
 Now we will present the
-other handle creation functions that provide more flexibility in terms of the used CoDiPack type and for the underlying data
+other handle creation functions that provide more flexibility in terms of the used CoDiPack type and of the underlying data
 structure.

 The next two functions are [createHandle](@ref codi::EvaluationHelper::createHandle) and